elixir-lsp/elixir-ls/README.md

 <details>
   <summary>Emacs Installation Instructions</summary>

-Download the latest release:
+Download the
-https://github.com/elixir-lsp/elixir-ls/releases/latest and unzip it into a directory (this is the directory referred to as the `"path-to-elixir-ls/release"` below)
+[latest release](https://github.com/elixir-lsp/elixir-ls/releases/latest) and unzip it into a directory.
+(This is the directory referred to as the `"path-to-elixir-ls/release"`, below.)

-If using `lsp-mode`, add this configuration:
+If you will be using `lsp-mode`, add this configuration:

 ```elisp
   (use-package lsp-mode